Yureien/YABin/README.md

 **Requirements:** Node.js (tested on 18+, should work with 14+), and a SQL database (tested on PostgreSQL, should work with MySQL and SQLite).

 Right now, my instance is using PostgreSQL on Vercel.

+### .env Configuration

+By default, it is configured to use PostgreSQL.
 However, it can be run using any SQL DB such as SQLite or MySQL.
-To use other backends, please update the provider in [schema.prisma](src/lib/server/prisma/schema.prisma)
+To use other backends, please update the provider in [schema.prisma](src/lib/server/prisma/schema.prisma).

-### .env Configuration

 - `DB_NAME` is the database name;
-- `DB_PROVIDER` uses 'postgres' by default, but can be changed to MySQL or SQLite.
 - `DB_HOST` database host (defaults to 'db', but can be changed to aything like localhost)
 - `DB_USER` database user
 - `DB_PORT` database port 5432